mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 The transmission power parameters for both technologies are left on default (20 mW for the Wifi and 2.24 mW for the WPAN).

-The Wifi hosts operate in the default 802.11g mode (without QoS features, like shorter SIFS and TXOP).
-``wifiHost1`` is configured to send a 1000-byte UDP packet to ``wifiHost2`` every 0.1 milliseconds, corresponding to about 80 Mbps traffic.
-Thus the Wifi channel is completely saturated.
+``wifiHost1`` is configured to send a 1000-byte UDP packet to ``wifiHost2`` every 0.4 milliseconds, corresponding to about 20 Mbps traffic, saturating the Wifi channel.
 Here is the Wifi traffic configuration in :download:`omnetpp.ini <../omnetpp.ini>`:

 .. literalinclude:: ../omnetpp.ini